Veronica cymbalaria

 Veronica cymbalaria, the pale speedwell, glandular speedwell or cymbal speedwell is a species of flowering plant in the Plantaginaceae (Plantain) family.
 It is native to countries surrounding the Mediterranean and a little further afield, and has been introduced to parts of the Americas and New Zealand.

 Description

-A sprawling, white-flowered annual speedwell, able to cover areas under the right conditions, resembling Veronica hederifolia (Ivy-Leaved Speedwell) but with white flowers (6-12 mm diam) and more numerously lobed leaves (5-9 lobes).
+A sprawling, white-flowered annual speedwell, able to cover areas under the right conditions, resembling Veronica hederifolia (Ivy-Leaved Speedwell) but with white flowers (6–12 mm diam) and more numerously lobed leaves (5-9 lobes).
 The sepals holding the flowers and fruit have broad lobes, whilst the fruit is shallowly dented at the top.
 The plant is usually lightly hairy, but can be very hairy or hairless.

-Photographic examples can be seen on iNaturalist.
+Taxonomy

+Veronica cymbalaria was given its scientific name in 1798 by Pierre Henri Hippolyte Bodard.
+It is part of the genus Veronica which is classified in the Plantaginaceae family.
+It has no accepted subspecies or varieties, but has several among its synonyms.